aenglert42/minishell/README.md

  Note how all the unquoted whitespaces disappeared.

 ### Parser
 The parser processes the tokens and creates a command table (a data structure that stores the commands that will be executed).
 This happens following the shell's grammar.
-The grammar is written in a format called _Backus-Naur Form_ and looks like [this](https://cmdse.github.io/pages/appendix/bash-grammar.html).
+The grammar is written in a format called _Backus-Naur Form_ (or BNF) and looks like [this](https://cmdse.github.io/pages/appendix/bash-grammar.html).
+The grammar determines the structure of a language and is necessary to make sense out of a sequence of words that form a frase (or in our case the commandline input).
+For example you can bring the following words in order, so that they form a sentence, using English grammar: the, blue, is, table.
+The table is blue.

+The _Backus-Naur Form_ consists of a set of rules.
+Each rule has two parts: a _name_ (you can look at it as a "building block") on the left and an the _expansion of the name_ (you can look at it as a "blueprint" for the building block) on the right.

 This is pretty confusing.
 For a better understanding, I tried to write down my own "grammar receips".
-I used my own words (so it might not be coherent with the original terms):
+I used my own words (so it might not be coherent with the original terms).
+I use squarebrackets ```[ ]``` to represent a "container", ```/```(= "or") to seperate options and ```*``` to show that the container it is attached to is optional, but can also occure more than once.
+Below the rule I wrote down how I would read it out in English:

-__[simple command]__ = [executable [argument]*]
+</br>__[simple command]__ = [executable [argument]*]

 > A simple command is an executable followed by 0 or more arguments.